Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Acknowledgments

 \section{Acknowledgments}

-We would like to sincerely thank Sharon Zhang and Bing Li at Alberta Health Services for their support in coordinating and providing access to the data, which significantly contributed to the development of this study.
-We also acknowledge funding support from the University of Calgary Transdisciplinary Scholarship Connector Grant, with Dr. Na Li as Principal Investigator.
+We sincerely thank Sharon Zhang and Bing Li at Alberta Health Services for their support in coordinating and providing access to the data, which significantly contributed to the development of this study.